Fechin/reference/README.md

 - [Netstat](https://quickref.me/netstat.html): This quick reference cheat sheet provides various for using netstat command.
 - [Screen](https://quickref.me/screen.html): This is a quick reference guide cheat sheet for the screen command.
 - [Awk](https://quickref.me/awk.html): This is a one page quick reference cheat sheet to the [GNU awk](https://www.gnu.org/software/gawk/manual/gawk.html), which covers commonly used awk expressions and commands.
-- [Find](https://quickref.me/find.html): This is a quick reference list of cheatsheet for linux find command, contains common options and examples.
+- [Find](https://quickref.me/find.html): This is a quick reference list of cheat sheet for linux find command, contains common options and examples.
 - [Sed](https://quickref.me/sed.html): [Sed](https://www.gnu.org/software/sed/manual/sed.html) is a stream editor, this sed cheat sheet contains sed commands and some common sed tricks.
 - [Cron](https://quickref.me/cron.html): [Cron](https://en.wikipedia.org/wiki/Cron) is most suitable for scheduling repetitive tasks.
 Scheduling one-time tasks can be accomplished using the associated at utility.
 - [Git](https://quickref.me/git.html): This cheat sheet summarizes commonly used Git command line instructions for quick reference.